pyblosxom/pyblosxom/docs/source/writing_entries.rst

    </p>

-The metadata variables set in the metadata section of the entry are available in your story template.
-So for the above example, the template variable ``$mood`` would be filled in with ``bored`` and ``$music`` would be filled in with ``The Doors - Greatest Hits Vol 1``.

 Posting Date
 ============

-The posting date of the entry file is the modification time (also known as mtime) on the file itself as stored by your file system.
+The posting date of the entry file is the modification time (also known as mtime) of the file itself as stored by your file system.
 Every time you go to edit an entry, it changes the modification time.
 You can see this in the following example of output::